madmurphy/libconfini/RATIONALE.md

 Despite highly configurable and flexible, **libconfini** is still a small piece of work.
 I really don't know if it will be useful to the community.
-For sure it does the right job for my editor.
+For sure it did the right job for my editor.